Complex and Adaptive Dynamical Systems: A Primer: Noise-Controlled Dynamics

-\section{Noise-controlled dynamics}
+\section{Noise-Controlled Dynamics}

-\underline{\bf Stochastic systems}\\ A set of first-order differential equations with a stochastic term is generally denoted `stochastic system'.
-The Langevin Eq.\ (\ref{chaos1_eq_langevin}) discussed in section \ref{chaos_langevin_diffusion} is a prominent example.
+\runinhead{Stochastic Systems} A set of first-order differential equations with a stochastic term is generally denoted {a} \qut{stochastic system}.
+The Langevin equation (\ref{chaos1_eq_langevin}) discussed in Sect.~\ref{chaos_langevin_diffusion} is a prominent example.
 The stochastic term corresponds quite generally to noise.
-Depending on the circumstance, noise might be very important for the long-term dynamical behavior, here some examples: \begin{itemize} \item\underline{Neural networks}\\ Networks of interacting neurons are responsible for the cognitive information processing in the brain.
+Depending on the {circumstances}, noise might be very important for the long-term dynamical behavior{.
+Some examples of this are as follows}: \begin{itemize} \item[--]{Neural Networks}: Networks of interacting neurons are responsible for the cognitive information processing in the brain.
 They must remain functional also in the presence of noise and need to be stable as stochastic systems.
 In this case the introduction of a noise term to the evolution equation should not change the dynamics qualitatively.
-This postulate should be valid for the vast majorities of biological networks. \item\underline{Diffusion}\\ The Langevin equation reduces, in the absence of noise, to a damped motion without an external driving force, with $v=0$ acting as a global attractor.
-The stochastic term is therefore essential in the long-time limit, leading to diffusive behavior. \item\underline{Stochastic escape and stochastic resonance}\\ A particle trapped in a local minimum may escape this minimum by a noise-induced diffusion process, a phenomenom called `stochastic escape'.
-Stochastic escape in a driven bistable system leads to an even more subtle consequence of noise-induced dynamics, the `stochastic resonance'. \end{itemize}
+This postulate should be valid for the vast majorities of biological networks. \item[--]{Diffusion}: The Langevin equation reduces, in the absence of noise, to a damped motion without an external driving force, with $v=0$ acting as a global attractor.
+The stochastic term is therefore essential in the long-time limit, leading to diffusive behavior. \item[--]{Stochastic Escape and Stochastic Resonance}: A particle trapped in a local minimum may escape this minimum by a noise-induced diffusion process{;} a phenomenon called \qut{stochastic escape}.
+Stochastic escape in a driven bistable system leads to an even more subtle consequence of noise-induced dynamics, the \qut{stochastic resonance}. \end{itemize}

-\subsection{Stochastic escape}
+\subsection{Stochastic Escape}